Today's Bible Reading: 1 Peter 5

 Peter began his letter focusing on God's gracious work.
 He concludes with the same theme.
 Here are the reflections and instructions of an elder-pastor.
 Here are the words of a shepherd who is diligently concerned about the glory of his flock when the Chief Shepherd returns.
 He reminds us that Christian living is not about human effort, but is about human response to God's grace.
 God's initiative empowers our obedience and changes our identity, resulting in changed lives.
 What previously mattered doesn't matter now.
 Living according to the Spirit replaces living according to the body.
 This text makes clear that human response is essential: resist the devil, stay strong.
 But God is ultimately in control.
 Suffering is temporary but living for God is eternal.

 How would your life change if you could you live according to grace?

-Do you depend more on yourself and your effort for spiritual steadiness, strength, and firmness, or on God's gracious activity in your life?
-How could you live out God's promise more fully (5:10)?
+Do you depend more on yourself and your own efforts to attain spiritual steadiness, strength, and firmness, or do you depend on God's gracious activity in your life?
+How could you live out God's promise more fully (see 5:10)?

 How does an awareness of God's power humble us?

 On a scale of 1 to 10, how aware are you each day of God's care and provision?